openedx/edx-platform/doc/discussion.md

     bundle exec rspec

-Warning: due to an unresolved bug in the test code, testing the service will "flush" the development database.
-So you need to generate seed again after testing.
+Warning: the development and test environments share the same elasticsearch index.
+After running tests, search may not work in the development environment.
+You simply need to reindex:

+    bundle exec rake db:reindex_search

 ### debugging the service